-At the age of about 20 I noticed I was getting back pain where my back was starting to arch due to the weakening muscles.
-For a few years it was bearable but it increased as time went on.
-Fast forward to the age of 28 and I was taking cocodamol three times a day – 500mg of paracetamol with 30mg of codeine each dose.
+Around the age of 20 years old, I noticed I was getting pain where my back was starting to arch due to the weakening muscles; for a few years it was bearable, but it increased as time went on.
+Fast forward to the age of 28 and I was taking co-codamol three times a day – 500mg of paracetamol with 30mg of codeine each dose.
 As the years went on the dose increased as the pain increased and, by the age of 40, I was taking the maximum dose of 8 tablets a day; this seemed to be enough to keep me comfortable.

-So, hopefully I'll settle into this new painkiller after a couple of weeks and we'll see if it helps with the extra pain and discomfort I'm getting.
+So, hopefully I'll settle into this new painkiller after a couple of weeks, and we'll see if it helps with the extra pain and discomfort I'm getting.